speedment/speedment-doc/pages/speedment_examples.md

 ### Partition By
 Partitioning is a special case of grouping in which there are only two different classes: `false` or `true`.
 Java has its own partitioner that can be used to classify database entities.
-In the example below, we want to classify the films in two different categories: films that are or are not long where a long film is of length greater than 120 minutes.
+In the example below, we want to classify the films in two different categories: films that are or are not long, where a long film is of length greater than 120 minutes.
 ``` java
     Map<Boolean, List<Film>> map = films.stream()
         .collect(